Safeguarding and Protecting Children and Young People

 - make sure that children, young people and their parents know where to go for help if they have a concern

 The policy and procedures will be promoted and are mandatory for everyone involved in the club.
-Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal or exclusion from the organisation.
+Failure to comply with the policy and procedures will be addressed and may ultimately result in dismissal or exclusion from the club.

 Monitoring

-This policy will be reviewed constantly, or in the following circumstances:
+This policy will be reviewed at committee meetings, or in the following circumstances:

 - changes in legislation and/or government guidance